Biomass Fuel

 • Requirements: Ideal for outdoor use or specialized stoves with sufficient ventilation.

-• Storage: Keep dry and stored in a sheltered location.
-Avoid stacking directly on damp ground.
+• Storage: Keep twigs and branches dry by storing them in a sheltered, well-ventilated area and avoid stacking directly on damp ground.

 Biomass For Purchase